Lyodura

 Lyodura was a medical product used in neurosurgery that has been shown to have a risk of transmitting Creutzfeldt–Jakob disease, a degenerative neurological disorder that is incurable, from affected donor cadavers to surgical recipients.
 Lyodura was introduced in 1969 as a product of B. Braun Melsungen AG, a leading hospital supply company based in Germany.

 The product was used as a quick and effective patch material for surgery on the brain.
 It was a section of freeze-dried tissue which could be stored for extended periods on hospital shelves and could be made ready for use simply by soaking it in water for a few minutes.
 As suggested by the name, Lyodura consisted of lyophilized dura mater.
 Lyophilization is a technical term for freeze-drying.

 Until 1987, Lyodura was manufacted by mixing together harvested tissue from different donors.
 The dura matter was then sterilized in batches using gamma radiation and freeze-drying.
 The manufacturer believed that its sterilization procedure was sufficiently powerful to render any diseases in the tissue harmless and was therefore unconcerned about cross-contamination from CJD-containing tissue to other tissue in the same sterilization vat.
-It is now believed that of Lyodura product that was contaminated, almost all was tainted through this process.
+It is now believed that of the Lyodura product that was contaminated, almost all was tainted through this process.
 In 1987, after the first deaths linked to Lyodura, the manufacturer began processing tissue from each individual donor separately to prevent cross-contamination and rinsing it with sodium hydroxide, a proven means of deactivating prions, afterwards.
 That same year, the American Food and Drug Administration issued a safety alert advising medical professionals to dispose of all Lyodura that they could not confirm was from a different batch than the contaminated one, then an import alert stating that Lyodura was believed to carry Creutzfeldt–Jakob disease and shipments of it should be stopped by US customs agents as an "adulterated drug".
 The Australian Therapeutic Goods Administration also revoked its approval for use in 1987.